suryanshsugandhi/double-click-detector/README.md

 Chrome on the other hand supports the remapping of buttons 4, 5, 6, and 7 which might be used for browser-back, browser-forward, and other browser actions earlier.

 I hope that you find this utility helpful.

+## Pro tip

+1. Try updating the the driver software (which you would have already tried, of course)

+2. If the problem is still not solved try this
+   1. Press the right click button and hold-it, turn the mouse off and on.
+   2. Leave the right mouse button pressed while clicking on the left click button continuously for a few times.
+   3. Release the right click button and turn the mouse off again.
+   4. Click and hold the right mouse button while the mouse is turned off.
+   5. Turn the mouse on and finally release the right mouse button.

+I found this in the comments of a random article.
+This always works for my Logitech G304.
+It seems to be an issue with static buildup in modern mice using a particular membrane type.